 Emergency Notice

-The Licensee shall immediately contact Polk County's Office of Public Safety when it becomes aware of project related on-site incidents which have the potential for affecting the public’s health, safety, and welfare.
+The Licensee shall immediately contact Polk County's Office of Public Safety when it becomes aware of project related onsite incidents which have the potential for affecting the public’s health, safety, and welfare.

 [CUP 92-06 Condition No. 5]